TommyBoi-TB/Blooket-Cheats/README.md

 Cheats made by someone who knows more about what they're doing

 ### Bookmarklets
-When ever you need to add the cheats to your bookmarks, download [this file](obfuscated/Bookmarklets.html) and import it to your [bookmarks](chrome://bookmarks)
+When ever you need to add the cheats to your bookmarks, download [this file](obfuscated/Bookmarklets.html) and import it to your bookmarks (chrome://bookmarks)

 # Todo